 This all taught me discernment.
 I have learned to honour both ancient wisdom and modern knowledge, faith and critical thinking.
 This integration now informs how I understand the body, the psyche, and the spiritual path.

-Upon returning to Australia in 2025, with renewed health and spirit, I decided that I really wanted to continue studying at university.
+Upon returning to Australia in 2025, with renewed health and spirit, I decided that I wanted to continue studying at university.
 My passion for knowledge and truth had expanded.

 I remain devoted to my writing and photography as frequent practices ~ ways of staying in conversation with life.